jcartledge/sublime-worksheet/README.md

 ## Contributing

 Please feel free.
-More REPLs would be great - take a look at [worksheet.sublime-settings](worksheet.sublime-settings) for details of how these are implemented.
+More REPLs would be great - take a look at [worksheet.sublime-settings](worksheet.sublime-settings) (and [this pull request](https://github.com/jcartledge/sublime-worksheet/pull/22)) for details of how these are implemented.